fnagel/t3extblog/Documentation/Introduction/Index.rst

 What does it do?
 ================

-A flexible blog extension for TYPO3 CMS powered by Extbase / Fluid which aims to replace t3blog.
+A record based blog extension for TYPO3 CMS powered by Extbase / Fluid.
+Flexible and powerful!

 Currently implemented features: